PreviewTechnologies/cpanel-whm-api/README.md

     - getDetails (Details of a specific account)
     - create (Create a new account)
     - availableFunctions (List of API functions available for current authenticated user)
-    - domainDetails (Get a hosted domain details)
+    - userDomainDetails (Get a hosted domain details)
     - changeDiskSpaceQuota (Modify an user's disk space quota)
     - forcePasswordChange (Force user to change their password at their next login)
+    - getDomains (List of domains exists in the server)

 ### Contibutions